 4. Visit the observation deck

-Aviation buffs, parents with kids, or anyone just seeking something to watch can head to the Observation Deck to watch planes coming and going.
-Located pre-Security, Level 3.
+Aviation buffs, parents with kids, or anyone seeking something to watch can head to the Observation Deck to watch planes coming and going.
+They are located in pre-Security, Level 3.

 5. Go sightseeing

-Getting downtown is easy – the OC Transpo bus route 97 connects the airport with downtown’s Centreville and south Keys.
+Getting downtown is easy – the OC Transpo bus route 97 connects the airport with downtown’s Centreville and South Keys.
 The ride takes 35-50 minutes, but you can cut that in half by paying for a taxi.
-Store any luggage at the Baggage Storage Room, located on Level 1 in the Arrivals Hall.
+Store any luggage in the Baggage Storage Room, located on Level 1 in the Arrivals Hall.

 Once downtown, head to Parliament Hill, the seat of Canada’s national government.
-Tour the buildings during the day or simply take in the great architecture and city views.
+Tour the buildings during the day or enjoy splendid architecture and city views.
 By night, the buildings are often decorated for a fun light show.
-History buffs will love a visit to the Canadian War Museum, where multimedia exhibits pay tribute to various military situations and traditions.
+History buffs will love visiting the Canadian War Museum, where multimedia exhibits pay tribute to various military situations and traditions.
 The building itself is impressive in its own right.
-The National Gallery of Canada and Canadian Museum of Nature are worth visiting.
-If you just want to stretch your legs and get fresh air, join the locals in a stroll along the Rideau Canal.
+The National Gallery of Canada and the Canadian Museum of Nature are worth visiting.
+If you want to stretch your legs and get fresh air, join the locals in a stroll along the Rideau Canal.

-However you spend your layover, make it back to the airport with plenty of time for your next flight!
+However you spend your layover, return to the airport with plenty of time for your next flight!

 6. WiFi